An example prayer is given in Qur'an 3:191-194:

 In Qur'an 3:191

 Qur'an 17:107,110 says to weep as it adds to the humility, but don't pray loudly (nor be silent).
 Mumbling is the order of the day.

 “Call on your Lord humbly and secretly; surely He does not love those who exceed the limits.”

 This is the same as the Christian Bible's instructions to pray in private, as Jesus did.
 It seems that the monotheistic God - being omniscient (all-knowing) - does not require or endorse mass displays of piety, which too easily become bombastic public dramas rather than genuinely-felt acts.

-The Qur'an says little else on how to pray.
-Although some prayers, daily routines and the like are hinted at, there are few specifics.
-Just before praying, Qur'an 3:191 mentions that those who remember Allah' while 'standing, sitting, and laying down' (some translations say 'laying down on their side') are 'men of sense'.
-It doesn't here mention women who pray.
+Just before praying, Qur'an 3:191 mentions that those who remember Allah' while 'standing, sitting, and laying down' (some translations say 'laying down on their side') are 'men of sense' - it doesn't here mention women who pray.
 This gives a lot of options as to posture!
 2:238-239 says that prayers can be performed on foot (or on a horse) if required, which therefore implies that prayers are best if not on the move.
 However 17:107,110 is more limiting and says that to pray, you have to fall down on your face.

 Some say that Qur'an 3:43 gives instruction to bow down.
 But this is clearly just part of a sentence being addressed to Mary, "Mary, be obedient to your Lord; bow down and worship with the worshippers", or in most translations "with those who bow down".
 Although according to Qur'an 3:191 they could be standing, sitting or laying.
 If Mary represents women in general, Qur'an 3:43 at most instructs women to bow down with worshippers.
 Yet, against the Qur'an, many Islamic institutions separate women from men rather than have them pray with them.